 A Facebook Page

-We ensure the breed is represented correctly at Society Breed sales.
+We ensure the breed is represented correctly at Society Breed sales but will not handle the sheep presented.

 For clarification: